Performance of the Endcap Time-of-Flight detector in the STAR beam-energy scan: eTOF Performance

 The time resolution of the eTOF system determines its reach in PID.
 The system time resolution has contributions from the eTOF detector itself (MRPC and FEE resolutions) and the start time.
 Momentum and path length uncertainties add only a minor contribution of about 5 ps which is incorporated in the eTOF resolution.
 The combined resolution of the MRPC and frontend electronics can be estimated from particles in the overlap region of eTOF that have two time measurements.
 We consider particles with a trajectory close to a straight line originating from the primary vertex with a momentum larger than 1\,GeV/$c$ and a velocity of 0.98 $< \beta <$ 1.02.
 In addition, only particles with an energy loss in the TPC close to the value expected for pions (deviation less than 3 $\sigma$) are evaluated.
 The time resolution of the MRPC counters can be obtained from matched hit pairs by projecting the measured time of the hit in the back counter (REF) to the front counter (DUT) employing the velocity derived from the REF counter.
 When fitting the distributions of all hit pairs with a Gaussian, an average time resolution of 93\,ps is obtained.

 Assuming that REF and DUT contribute equally to the combined resolution, this results in an average time resolution of 66\,ps per counter.
 This result is in good agreement with the average system time resolution of 71.4 ps (69.1 ps for USTC and 76.0 ps for THU counters) obtained by comparing measured and expected times of flight for pions as described in Sect. \ref{cal}, factoring in a start time resolution of about 25 ps.
+Table~\ref{tab:resolution_contributions} shows the contributions to the detector resolution from various sources.

 The system resolution for all 108 counters is shown in Fig.~\ref{fig:res2}.
 The resolution of the USTC MRPC's is slightly better than that of the THU counters that were designed with a stronger focus on rate capability.
 The variations between the counters have contributions from production tolerances of the MRPC's themselves, the position in the eTOF detector, imperfections in the calibration, and variation in clock distribution stability.